zhu/documentation-website/_dashboards/drag-drop-wizard.md

 1. Drag and drop field names from the left column into the Configuration panel to generate a visualization.

 Here’s an example visualization.
-Your visualization will look different depending on your data and the fields you select.
+Your visualization will look different depending on your data, the fields you select, and the visualization type.

 <img src="{{site.url}}{{site.baseurl}}/images/drag-drop-generated-viz.png" alt="Visualization generated using sample data in the Wizard">